forestryio/forestry.io/hugo/content/docs/settings.md

 ## Hugo Version

 Hugo Version allows you to configure which Hugo version Forestry uses to build your Hugo site.
+You can still update HUGO_VERSION in your preview settings later if needed.

 {{% tip %}}
 [Look here](/docs/faqs/jekyll-version/) for information on how to configure which version of _Jekyll_ Forestry uses to build your site.